marcoturi/ionic1-boilerplate/README.md

  **Note:** always use the npm/gulp tasks, don't use standalone ionic commands (i.e ionic run ios) becuase you need also the tasks of gulp for watching, transpiling and copy the files from the src folder
 --open=true|false
-Open the web browser (this flag works only on unix systems)
+Open the web browser (this flag works only on unix systems) --nochk=true|false
+Launch npm install && bower install (usefull on big teams but you get 8-10 sec of delay).
+Use npm run fast as an alternative of npm run web.
 ```

 ## Todo